-Policy on Pre‐clerkship Drug Screening for Medical Students
+Policy on Phase 1 Drug Screening for Medical Students

 The University of Virginia School of Medicine is committed to educating students to provide safe and effective patient care.
 Currently, all entering house staff, faculty and medical center staff are required to undergo a drug screen prior to beginning employment.
-In addition, many local, national, and international programs require students to complete a drug test prior to placement in clinical electives.
-This policy establishes procedures for pre-clerkship drug screening of all medical students prior to beginning their clinical clerkships.
+In addition, many local, national, and international programs require students to complete a drug test prior to placement in clinical rotations.
+This policy establishes procedures for Phase 1 (pre-clerkship) drug screening of all medical students prior to beginning Phase 2 (clinical clerkships).

 The following definitions shall apply for purposes of this policy only:

-Clinical Clerkships: The required clinical experience in one of the seven core specialties (Family Medicine, Internal Medicine, Neurology, Obstetrics/Gynecology, Pediatrics, Psychiatry, and Surgery) completed by Medical Students.
+Phase 2 – Clinical Clerkships: The required clinical experience in one of the core specialties (Preventative, Acute, and Chronic Longitudinal Ambulatory Care (PACLAC), Internal Medicine, Neurology, Surgery, Anesthesiology, Gynecology, & Obstetrics (SAGO), Pediatrics, and Psychiatry) completed by Medical Students.

 Controlled Substance: A Drug or substance listed in Schedules I through VI of the Drug Control Act of Virginia (Code of Virginia, §§54.1‐3446 through 54.1‐3456 (1950), as amended) and Schedules I through V of the Federal Controlled Substances Act (21 U.S.C. §812).